tomaszwylezek/micro-orm-pk-tinyint/README.md

 - Duplication in tests is fine, better than complex abstractions.
 - Comments are fine, asserts are better!
 - If the problem is not driver specific, use in-memory SQLite database.

+##
+Go to `./docker` and run `docker-compose up -d` to setup mysql db.
+Or define it on your own and point to it.